New Year Resolutions

 This year, make yours really happen.

-While I’m an advocate for positive change at any time of the year, I do have a kind of ‘new year, clean slate’ feeling come January, which brings its own special momentum.
+While I’m an advocate for continual progress and positive change at any time of the year, I often find the end of a year is a reflective time for me, and the start of a new year brings its own special momentum.
 Maybe you feel similar?

-Over time, I’ve worked out that I’m more of a tortoise than a hare when it comes to making real, long lasting change in my life.
+I’ve worked out that I’m more of a tortoise than a hare when it comes to making progress and real, long-lasting change in my life.
 Taking small, gradual steps works best for me, rather than racing ahead with massive action.

 Even so, most of us can benefit from a bit of help to make sure we don't turn into damp fireworks if we race ahead and do massive action… that we don't start with fizz and gusto, but soon peter out.